 Benefits are payable to widows/widowers who have remarried after age 60 at the same rate they had been receiving before the remarriage occurred.
-However, if a remarried widow/widower is also entitled to a wife's (husband's) benefit, he/she will receive only the larger of the two payments.
+However, if a remarried widow/widower is also entitled to a spousal benefit, they will receive only the larger of the two payments.